-Michael Bublé's 3-year-old son diagnosed with cancer
+Michael Bublé's toddler son 'progressing well' with cancer treatment

 "Luisana and I have put our careers on hold in order to devote all our time and attention to helping Noah get well.
 At this difficult time, we ask only for your prayers and respect for our privacy.
 We have a long journey in front of us and hope that with the support of family, friends and fans around the world, we will win this battle, God willing."